 - Meeting at an external event such as CIES or UKFIET (i.e. the academic conferences of our field).
 At such events, members get the opportunity to raise the profile of education as well as connect informally through side meetings.

-- Connecting members through the IEFG Online Portal.
+- Connecting members through the an IEFG communication portal.

 - Encouraging more specialised discussions in the IEFG subgroups.